Laravel 11 Apexcharts Example Tutorial

 php artisan make:migration create_users_table

-In the migration file located at database/migrations, add the following code to define the posts table structure:
+Edit the migration file to define the table structure, then run:

 <?php